The Extraordinary Awakening of Annabel Jones Series

 Frequently Asked Questions

-It is a fictional narrative of my spiritual journey.
 Ironically, what most people think is fiction is real and vice-versa.
-The storyline and the characters—with the exception of Cassandra in the book Fire—are fictional.
-Most if not all of the magic, however, is real.
+The storyline and the characters—with the exception of Cassandra—are fictional.
+The magic, happily, is real.

-I did write the entire story in three separate manuscripts over a decade.
-I wrote it initially because I couldn’t believe what was happening, and I kept re-writing it as my understanding of what was happening deepened.
-As the years passed, more and more strange things began to happen.
-I began to realize that I’m living the story that I wrote over fifteen years ago.
-It’s a bit like magical realism in reverse.
-No wonder my publisher who suggested I write fiction because no one would believe me.
+I did write my story.
+In three separate manuscripts.
+I wrote it initially because I couldn’t believe what was happening to me, and I kept re-writing it as my life continued and so did the magic.
+As the years passed, I began to realize that I’m living the story that I began to write fifteen years ago.
+It’s like magical realism in reverse.
+No wonder my publisher suggested I write fiction because no one would believe me.
 I hardly can believe it myself—and I’m living it!

-All of our lives are magical if we see them in a different way, a more open way than we have been raised to see them.
-I have learned, not from reading books, but from experience, that this sense of magic and wonder is available at all times to all of us, no matter what is happening in the outside world.
+All of our lives are magical.
+I have learned, not from reading books, but from experience, that this sense of magic and wonder is available at all times to all of us, at all times.
 It’s all a question of perception.
-People say that reading my books makes a difference in their lives, and when I hear this, it makes it all worth it.